 Browse through your Student Atlas of Nebraska after skimming the Table of Contents on page ii.
 Decide where you might find useful information in each of these situations.
-Underline the key word(s) which helped you make your decision.
+Underline the key word(s) that helped you make your decision.

-1. A family is going to canoe on the Niobrara River next
+1. A family is going to canoe on the Niobrara River next summer.

-summer.
 Where is this river?

-Page

-2. Meriwether Lewis and William Clark explored part of Nebraska on their famous journey to the Pacific coast.
+Page 2.
+Meriwether Lewis and William Clark explored part of Nebraska on their famous journey to the Pacific coast.
 In what part of our state did they travel?
-Page

-3. Nebraska's nickname is the Cornhusker State.
+Page 3.
+Nebraska's nickname is the Cornhusker State.
 What part of the state grows most of this important crop?
-Page \\\\

-4. Some football fans say that Memorial Stadium becomes Nebraska's third largest city on football game days.
+Page 4.
+Some football fans say that Memorial Stadium becomes Nebraska's third largest city on football game days.
 What city is really the third largest in our state?
+Page 5.
+Nebraska is far from the Pacific and Atlantic coasts.
+How many states actually border Nebraska?
 Page

-5. Nebraska is far from the Pacific and Atlantic coasts.
-How many states actually border Nebraska?
-Page\\\\\\

 6. The Nebraska History Museum in Lincoln has an exhibit called "The First Nebraskans" that displays artifacts from several Native American tribes.
 Tribes in the eastern and western parts of Nebraska had different ways of life.
 What was one main difference?

-Page\\\\

-7 7.
-Most people in Nebraska have relatives who immigrated from countries in Europe.
+Page 7.
+Most people in Nebraska have relatives who emigrated from countries in Europe.
 What is the most common ancestry claimed by Nebraskans?
-Page 8 B. Many Nebraska Native American farming tribes built earth lodges from thick grass and soil, supported by several heavy posts.
+Page 8.
+Many Nebraska Native American farming tribes built earth lodges from thick grass and soil, supported by several heavy posts.
 Early settlers in Nebraska often built their homes from sod (layers of grass, roots, and soil) instead of logs.
 Why did these early people use so little wood for their homes?
-Page S 9.
+Page 9.
 Nebraska does not experience hurricanes like coastal states might.
 Instead tornadoes are a dangerous type of storm in this area.
 Where in Nebraska are tornadoes the most common?
-Page

-10. We use a scale to weigh ourselves, food, packages, and other things.
+Page 10.
+We use a scale to weigh ourselves, food, packages, and other things.
 A different type of scale is used to measure distance.
 How might we find the distance across our state?
 What unit of measurement will we use?
-Page

-11. When we think of degrees, we usually think of temperature.
+Page 11.
+When we think of degrees, we usually think of temperature.
 But, this word has other meanings.
 On a map, degrees can be used to measure distance and location with a grid of lines called latitude and longitude.
-Which lines of latitude mark most of the northern border and all of the southern border of Nebraska?
+Which lines of latitude mark most of the northern border and the entire southern border of Nebraska?
+Page